HerrKurz/Esports_Data_Pipeline/READme.md

 `URL = "X.XX.XXX.XXX" `- The IP address of your hostname, for example, the URL of AWS EC2 with Elasticsearch setup.
 It can be omitted if running the script in a local environment with Elasticsearch installed; in that case, you need to specify the argument for `ElasticsearchConnector(local=True)` inside `main.py`.

-`PORT = 9200` - Default port 9200 is used for all API calls over HTTP.
-This includes search and aggregations, monitoring and anything else that uses a HTTP request.
+`PORT = 9200` - Default port 9200 to communicate with Elasticsearch, it is used for all API calls over HTTP.
+This includes search and aggregations, monitoring and anything else that uses the HTTP request.

 `ELASTIC_USERNAME = "elastic"` - default username.